zero-stroke/SecuritiesCorrelations/README.md

 4. Advanced Correlation Analysis: The scripts directory contains various Python scripts to compute correlations, read files, and plot data.

 ## Setup
-Make sure python is installed, preferably ≥ 3.10, and if on Windows, run setup.bat.
+Make sure python is installed, preferably ≥ 3.10, and run the following command, in a conda or venv environment if you prefer:

+    pip install -r requirements.txt

+Next

 It will download about 2gb of Stock, ETF, and Index data from Google Drive that is used to calculate correlations.

 Once the environment has been set up, running run.bat will start the interface.
 For easy access, you can make a shortcut for run.bat by right-clicking it and selecting "Create Shortcut", and adding it to your desktop.

 ## Running the Dashboard:
 To launch the interactive dashboard, navigate to the root directory of the project and run: